How To Grow A Creative Business in 2023 (7 Simple Steps)

 Build a team around you

-Now that you have a clear idea of what you want to accomplish, it's time to build a team around you.
+Now that you have a clear idea of what you want to accomplish in terms of growth, it's time to create some job opportunities.
 You'll need someone to manage operations, someone to handle customer support, a designer to create beautiful websites, and so on.

 When building your team, remember that you don't need to hire everyone at once.
-Start off with one person, then add another later.
+Start off with one person, then add additional people to align with growth.
+Keep your cash flow in mind.

 6. Automate and Implement Systems

 The world has changed dramatically since the year 2003.
-In fact, there are more than 7 billion people living today who were not alive during the last century.
+There are more than 7 billion people living today who were not alive during the last century.
 This means that technology has evolved at a rapid pace.

 Automate what you can

-For example, you could automate your email list campaigns or send out automated emails when certain actions occur.
-Or, you could find a software programme that allows you to schedule posts on social media sites automatically.
+For example, you could automate your email address collection and the sending out emails when a certain action occurs or a timeframe is met.
+Also, you could find a software programme that allows you to schedule posts on social media sites automatically.

 These programmes are called scheduling tools.
 They allow you to define rules that determine when a particular task needs to happen.